About Paid Family Leave

 - Have the care recipient’s physician/practitioner certify to the need for care by completing the “Physician/Practitioner’s Certification” for care claims.

-Approximately 18.1 million California workers are covered by the PFL program, which is funded through mandatory employee payroll deductions.
-Eligible workers can receive up to 55 percent of their previous weekly earnings (maximum reimbursement amount is $1,173 per week) for up to 6 weeks within any 12-month period.
+Approximately 18.3 million California workers are covered by the PFL program, which is funded through mandatory employee payroll deductions.
+If eligible, you can receive approximately 60 to 70 percent (depending on income) of wages earned 5 to 18 months prior to your claim start date (maximum wage replacement rate is $1,216 per week) for up to six weeks within any 12-month period.

 Have more questions?
 Visit our FAQs page.